 Aside from being a fantastic sport in its own right, wrestling skills transfer to other contact sports.
 Wrestling teaches athletes to exert force in all planes of movement while retaining their balance.
 This translates directly into more effective blocking and tackling on the football field.
 You can get strong in the weight room, but wrestling will teach you to apply your strength on another body.
 It is also an excellent strength building alternative for athletes too young to lift weights.

 But most of all, wrestling is fun!
-Along with running, swimming, and jumping, wrestling is a fundamental human activity.
+Wrestling is a fundamental human activity along with running, swimming, and jumping.